AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 compilers usually optimize passing the argument so that **no** copying constructor is called at all.
 Note that since C++17, this optimization is required.
-Before C++17, a compiler that doesn’t optimize the copying away, must at least have to try to use move semantics, which usually makes copying cheap.
+Before C++17, a compiler that doesn't optimize the copying away, must at least have to try to use move semantics, which usually makes copying cheap.
 In the last call, when passing an xvalue